lunarcloud/script-dialog/README.md

 To Use
 -------
-Simply add the following at the top of your script files and have script-ui.sh in the same directory
+Simply add the following at the top of your script files and have script-dialog.sh in the same directory

-    source $(dirname "$(readlink -f "$0")")/script-ui.sh
+    source $(dirname "$(readlink -f "$0")")/script-dialog.sh
     APP_NAME="Your Title goes here"

 Or if you've run install.sh

-    source /usr/local/bin/script-ui
+    source /usr/local/bin/script-dialog
     APP_NAME="Your Title goes here"

 Then use dialogs